Estrogen Replacement TherapyERT

 Symptoms of overdose may include: nauseavomitingvaginal bleeding

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to transdermal estradiol.
+Your doctor may order certain lab tests to check your body's response to topical estradiol.

-Before having any laboratory test, tell your doctor and the laboratory personnel that you are using transdermal estradiol.
+Before having any laboratory test, tell your doctor and the laboratory personnel that you are using topical estradiol.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.